 GeneCards Summary for PGAP1 Gene

 PGAP1 (Post-GPI Attachment To Proteins 1) is a Protein Coding gene.
 Diseases associated with PGAP1 include Mental Retardation, Autosomal Recessive 42 and Autosomal Recessive Spastic Paraplegia Type 67.
-Among its related pathways are Post-translational modification- synthesis of GPI-anchored proteins and Metabolism.
+Among its related pathways are Transport to the Golgi and subsequent modification and Post-translational modification- synthesis of GPI-anchored proteins.
 GO annotations related to this gene include hydrolase activity, acting on ester bonds and phosphoric ester hydrolase activity.

 UniProtKB/Swiss-Prot for PGAP1 Gene

 Involved in inositol deacylation of GPI-anchored proteins.
 GPI inositol deacylation may important for efficient transport of GPI-anchored proteins from the endoplasmic reticulum to the Golgi (By similarity).